IAmThe2ndHuman/IAmThe2ndHuman/README.md

 ```
 // Software developer student at North Carolina State University
-// Good with Python, Rust, and Flutter
+// Good with Java, Python, Rust, and Flutter
 // Learning React + TS and Go
 ```